 2 tablespoons of olive oil

 1/2 teaspoon salt

-- ½ cup of chicken or vegetable stock
+1/2 cup chicken or vegetable stock, see our homemade stock recipe

-- Pre-heat the oven to 400 degrees F. Clean the leeks and cut lengthwise into quarters.
-In a roasting pan with sides, toss the leeks with olive oil, Herbs de Provence, salt and pepper.
-Roast the leeks until they are tender for about 35 to 45 minutes.
-While roasting add a small amount of broth every 20 minutes to the leeks so they keep moist.
+In a rimmed baking sheet, toss the leeks with olive oil, Herbs de Provence, salt and pepper.
+Roast the leeks until they are tender, 35 to 45 minutes.
+After 10 minutes, add a few spoonfuls of broth to the leeks so they keep moist repeat as needed.